KIDS AND THE NEWS

 “Watching TV,” Ellerbee maintains, “can make kids more civilized.
 I grew

-up in the south of Texas in a family of bigoted people.
+up in the south of Texas in a family of biased people.
 Watching TV made me

-question my own family’s beliefs in the natural inferiority of people of color.
+question my family’s beliefs in the natural inferiority of people of color.

 For me, TV was a real window that broadened my world.”